cloud-ark/kubeplus/README.md

 ## Platform as Code

-KubePlus is developed as a part of CloudARK's Platform-as-Code practice.
+KubePlus is developed as a part of CloudARK's [Platform-as-Code practice](https://cloudark.io/platform-as-code).
 Kubernetes Operators enable extending Kubernetes for application specific workflows.
 They add Custom Resources and offer foundation for creating application stacks as Code declaratively.
 Our Platform-as-Code practice offers tools and techniques enabling DevOps teams to build custom PaaSes using Kubernetes Operators.

 Platform-as-Code practice consists of:
 - Operator Maturity Model:  Operator readiness guidelines for multi-tenant and multi-Operator environment
 - KubePlus kubectl plugins: Generic tooling to simplify inventory and charge-back for application stacks created using Operators.
-- KubePlus PlatformWorkflow Operator: Publish and monitor Platform Workflows
+- KubePlus PlatformWorkflow Operator: Publish and monitor new services in a cluster

 ## Operator Maturity Model